PinnacleTechnology/EFCore.TimeTraveler/README.md

 ## Assumptions
 * EF ALWAYS generates SQL with table names surrounded by square brackets.
 * EF ALWAYS uses a table alias in generated SQL, so that the table name does not get repeated in the SQL unless joining to the same table.

+## Restrictions
+Since history is immutable, all EF queries within a `TemporalQuery.AsOf(targetTime)` block must use `.AsNoTracking()`.
+This avoids the DBContext getting confused and caching prior state data as the current state of the data.
+In a future release, the disabling of change tracking for temporal queries may be automatic if I ever figure out the best way to do this.
+PR's are welcome.

 ## Example Usage
 ### EF Core Mapping